jstol/tennis-maddpg/README.md

 :-------------------------:|:-------------------------:
 ![trained agent](images/random.gif) | ![random agent](images/trained.gif)

-*Examples of a random agent and an agent trained to position its arm within the (green) target region.*
+*Examples of random agents and agents trained to hit the ball over the net.*

 > *Note*: The code in this repo is based on my original implementation of DDPG, which can be found [here](https://github.com/jstol/reacher-ddpg).